soodrajesh/AWS-Project-2/README.md

 The request flow for this architecture will be as follows:

-1. A client sends an HTTPS request to the public endpoint of the API Gateway.
+1. A customer sends an HTTPS request to the public endpoint of the API Gateway.

 2. API Gateway receives the request and forwards it to the ELB.